Frequently Asked Questions

 Journals do not normally circulate outside of the Library.
 Special permission to borrow a journal volume may be granted, however, if the journal volume is needed for slides or photographic reproduction.
 Contact Konstantin Starikov ((617) 358-2349 or email@example.com), or Rhonda Thomas-Iglesias ((617) 358-4902 or firstname.lastname@example.org) for information.

 What are my options for getting a journal that isn’t owned by the Medical Library?

 There are several options for obtaining journals not owned by the Alumni Medical Library:

 If you have time to go to another Boston University library, you can use Library Catalog to determine if the book is owned by another BU library.
-You can also use BU WorldCat Local to determine whether any of the Boston Library Consortium (BLC) member libraries hold the journal.
-If so, you may visit these libraries with a BLC card and view or copy the article you need (copies of articles cannot be requested through BU WorldCat Local’s free delivery service).
+You can also use WorldCat Discovery to determine whether any of the Boston Library Consortium (BLC) member libraries hold the journal.
+If so, you may visit these libraries with a BLC card and view or copy the article you need.

 If no BLC libraries own the book, another option is to order it via interlibrary loan.
-Submit your ILL request at the Circulation Desk or over the Web using our ILL Request Form.
+Submit your ILL request at the Circulation Desk or over the Web using our Order Articles and Books form.

 You can also check WorldCat to find a library where the journal may be held.
 Please note that if you find the book in a library that is not a member of the BLC, you will have to check the rules of that library regarding visitors and make arrangements to go there in person to read or copy the article you need.